 By Griffin Nelson

-Appears in the February/March 2023 issue of Augusta Magazine.
+As seen in the August/September 2023 issue of Augusta magazine.